-Tatsumitsu “The Sweeper” Wada has proved he does not know the meaning of the word ‘quit’ throughout his mixed martial arts career.
+Throughout his mixed martial arts career, Tatsumitsu “The Sweeper” Wada has proved he does not know the meaning of the word ‘quit.’

-Before he enters the Mall Of Asia Arena in Manila, Philippines, discover how the 30-year-old battled the odds to become a World Champion.
+Before he enters the Mall Of Asia Arena in Manila, Philippines for his flyweight tilt, discover how the 31-year-old battled the odds to become a World Champion.

 Out Of His Shell